 Sarcoidosis with swollen lymph nodes also in the lungs, skin changes and muscle weakness rarely occur.
 Also Wilson's disease which attacks nerves, brain and liver can resemble muscle disease and is very rare.

 Interdisciplinary treatment where the physiotherapist adapts and follows up on an exercise and activation program is important in case of muscle disease.

 Medications for juvenile dermatomyositis are important to fight the rheumatic inflammation initially and to keep the disease under control throughout the course.
 Often, the inflammation stops within a few years, but treatment and follow-up over several years is necessary.

 No studies indicate that a particular diet or supplements of vitamins, trace elements or otherwise have an effect on juvenile dermatomyositis.
-In the case of long-term illness and treatment, regular meals with a well-balanced diet are important to prevent a lack of proteins, vitamins, lime and other minerals.
-During Prednisolone (cortisone) treatment, supplementation of lime and Vitamin D to reduce the risk of osteoporosis (osteoporosis.).
+In the case of long-term illness and treatment, regular meals with a well-balanced diet are important to prevent the lack of proteins, vitamins, calcium and other minerals.
+During Prednisolone (cortisone) treatment, calcium and calcium supplements are given Vitamin D to reduce the risk of osteoporosis (osteoporosis.).
 More about Diet in rheumatic disease here (Bindevevssykdommer.no)

 - Differential Diagnostics Aden P, 2017 (Musculoskeletal Disease Disorders)